 Skip to content

-Our Lincolnshire school offers full-time education programmes for up to 38 weeks of the year and is registered with the Department for Education as an independent special school.
-We are a provision for children and young people with autism, learning disabilities and complex needs, including behaviours of concern, from age 14 to 19.
+The school is a DFE registered Independent Special school offering full-time education programmes for up to 38 weeks of the year.
+We are a provision for neurodivergent children and young people with severe and complex learning disabilities, from ages 11 to 19.

 Welcome